maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 ###### Agreement.
 No two correct nodes decide different values

-We know from Claim C of the concrete coin protocol that, if at some step, a honest player halts, then agreement will hold at the end of that step.
+We know from Claim C of the concrete coin protocol that, if at some step, an honest player halts, then agreement will hold at the end of that step.
 Since, from Claim B, agreement will then continue to hold on the same bit, it will never be possible for a different node to decide a different value (as that would require to see a supermajority of different values at Step 0 or Step 1 which is impossible)

 ###### One-shot.
 A correct node decides at most once